L3pu5/BrainFuck-Interpreter/README.md

 ---
 ## Features:

-### Memory/Virutal machine
+### Memory/Virtual machine

-A 30,000 byte array is used in the virutal machine along with two pointers.
+A 30,000 byte array is used in the virtual machine along with two pointers.

 ### Instructions
 |Character |	Meaning|